DosMike/SM-MiscPlugins/README.md

 * sm_colorprop &lt;r> &lt;g> &lt;b> [a] - colors a prop. r, g, b go from 0 to 255, a is optional with a min of 50
 * sm_skinprop &lt;skin> - skin number from 0 to an arbitrary value, usually no higher than 15

+## [ANY] Name Checker
+Small plugin that tracks player name changes and compares the new names agains other names using N-Grams.
+Bi-Grams to be more specific.
+This allows to calculate a similarity score in % instead of a "is-equal-or-not" by taking the number of common letter pairs over the number of unique letter pairs as fraction.
+When the threashold in `sv_max_name_similarity` is exceeded, SourceBans is used to give a session silence.

+This is intended to minimize the impact of name stealers spouting horrendous stuff in voice and text chat.
+If you renamed everyone the same as staff, you can use
+`/freename` to remove the silence from any player that is currently tracked as name-changer.

+You can also target `@namechanger` or `@deceivers` to punish these players, or use `@!namechanger` or `@!deceivers` to target everyone else.

 ## [TF2] QuickTrack
 Allows servermods to quickly set up race tracks around maps with checkpoints, similar to bhop/surf timers.
 The setup is done entirely through VGUI menus and player positioning.